scottyphillips/echonetlite_homeassistant/README.md

 Thanks Naoki Sawada for creating the switch entity, creating the custom service call framework, and a ton of other improvements.
 Most importantly of all he contributed the translation into 日本語.

+Thanks to scumbug, lordCONAN, and xen2 for contributing some very interesting devices.

 Thanks to Jason Nader for all the quality of life updates to the codebase and doco.

 Thanks to khcnz (Karl Chaffey) and gvs for helping refector the old code